localstack/helm-charts/charts/localstack/README.md

   repository: localstack/localstack-pro

 extraEnvVars:
-  - name: LOCALSTACK_API_KEY
+  - name: LOCALSTACK_AUTH_TOKEN
-    value: "<your api key>"
+    value: "<your auth token>"
 ```

-If you have the LocalStack API key in a secret, you can also reference it directly with `extraEnvVars`:
+If you have the LocalStack Auth Token in a secret, you can also reference it directly with `extraEnvVars`:
 ```
 extraEnvVars:
-- name: LOCALSTACK_API_KEY
+- name: LOCALSTACK_AUTH_TOKEN
   valueFrom:
     secretKeyRef:
       name: <name of the secret>